 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

 Puggsy, but on a Nintendo console, and with jank!

-The SNES port was a planned scaled down version of the Genesis original (as is standard with Traveller's Tales games).
-According to Jon Burton, it was essentially complete when the publisher, Psygnosis, pulled the plug due to the poor sales of the Genesis original.
-The build covered here is estimated to be around 80 percent complete.
+The SNES port was a planned scaled-down version of the Genesis original (as was standard with Traveller's Tales games).
+According to Jon Burton, it was essentially complete when the intended publisher, Psygnosis, pulled the plug due to the poor sales of the Genesis original.
+The build covered here is estimated to be around 80% complete.

 File: Puggsy (Unreleased SNES Prototype).zip (info)

 Use the Pro Action Replay codes 008CB76F 008CB8DE 008CB904 to show an unused, unfinished intro before the title screen.